alxblzd/alxblzd.github.io/_posts/2024-02-18-wiki-jekyll-how-to-write-post.md

 ## Pinned Posts

-You can pin one or more posts to the top of the home page, and the fixed posts are sorted in reverse order according to their release date.
-Enable by:
+You can pin one or more posts to the top of the home page; pinned posts sort in reverse release order.
+Enable with:

 ```yaml
 ---